Native Tree Planting

 Library Book project

 We have been giving tree and nature books to public school libraries in Roseville for seven years.
 We choose books that promote understanding and appreciation of the importance of trees and their place in the natural world.
-The books are chosen by RUFF board members working with Adelante High School students.
-Volunteers contact schools to arrange delivery and many schools choose to have Adelante students read the books to selected classes.
-Adelante High School is Roseville’s Continuation School and the students have done a great job working on this project.
-Funding for this project is from City of Roseville Tree Mitigation Fund and from a grant from Sacramento Tree Foundation, Citizens Advisory Tree Committee.
+The books are chosen by RUFF volunteers who also read the books to selected classes.
+Funding for this project is from City of Roseville Tree Mitigation Fund.

 RUFF works with the City of Roseville’s Mitigation Fund to provide trees for publicly owned properties in Roseville.
 RUFF provides advice on the best trees for the location and how to properly plant tree, arranges the logistics and the City provides funding.
 Usually these trees are on school properties, with some in parks.
 We have provided trees to most of the public and private schools in Roseville.
 Trees on school grounds are especially important for improving pupil concentration, keeping the area cool and protecting delicate young skin from excess ultraviolet exposure.